Pure spinors, intrinsic torsion and curvature in odd dimensions: Introduction and motivation

-Appendix \ref{sec-spinor-descript} contains formulae, which may be use in the explicit description of the classifications of the curvature tensors given in Propositions \ref{prop-TFRicci-classification}, \ref{prop-Cotton-York-classification} and \ref{prop-Weyl-classification}.
-A brief discussion on the special three- and five-dimensional cases is given in appendix \ref{sec-3-5dim}.
-In appendix \ref{sec-conformal}, we collect some useful formulae regarding conformal geometry.
-Finally, we have collected tables of irreducibles and their dimensions in appendix \ref{sec-rep-theory}.
+Appendix \ref{sec-spinor-descript} contains useful formulae to characterise tracefree Ricci, Cotton--York and Weyl tensors in the light of the decompositions given in section \ref{sec-curvature}.
+A brief discussion of spinor calculus in dimensions three and five can be found in appendix \ref{sec-3-5dim}.
+In appendix \ref{sec-conformal}, we describe conformal transformations of spinor fields.